Home Health PPS

 The proposed home health PPS has a low-utilization payment adjustment for beneficiaries whose episodes consist of four or fewer visits.
 These episodes will be paid the standardized, service-specific per-visit amount multiplied by the number of visits actually provided during the episode.
 A savings from reduced episode payments would be redistributed to all episodes paid under the PPS.

-The home health PPS will include a partial episode payment adjustment.
+The home health PPS will include a partial episode payment adjustment (PEP).
 A new episode clock will be triggered when a beneficiary elects to transfer to another HHA or when a beneficiary is discharged and readmitted to the same HHA during the 60-day episode.
-The partial episode payment (PEP) will provide a simplified approach to the episode definition that takes into account key intervening health events in a patient's care.
-The partial episode payment allows the 60-day episode clock to end and a new clock to begin if a beneficiary transfers to another HHA or is discharged but returns because of a decline in their condition to the same HHA within the 60-day episode.
 When a new 60-day episode begins, a new plan of care and a new assessment are necessary.
 The original 60-day episode payment is proportionally adjusted to reflect the length of time the beneficiary remained under the agency's care before the intervening event.
 The new episode is paid an initial episode payment of one half of the new case mix group, or HHRG, and the 60-day clock is restarted.

 Under the PPS a HHA must bill for all home health services which includes nursing and therapy services, routine and non-routine medical supplies, home health aide and medical social services, except durable medical equipment (DME).
 DME was excluded from the BBA established consolidated billing requirement by the BBRA.
 The law requires that all home health services paid on a cost basis be included in the PPS rate.
 Therefore, the PPS rate will include all nursing and therapy services, routine and non-routine medical supplies, and home health aide and medical social services.